 Years of farming had endowed Steve with an instinct for making things grow and grow well – and before long his grapes were very much in demand; purchased by many of the most prestigious local wineries including: Benziger, St. Francis, and Sebastiani.
 In fact it was St. Francis winemaker Tom Mackey who, knowing that Steve wanted to make ultra premium wine, urged him to produce his own estate wine.
 In 1997, Ledson Winery released its inaugural vintage, the 1994 Ledson Estate Merlot, to broad critical acclaim and in 1999 the winery opened its doors to the public.

 Since then, Ledson wines have garnered excellent reviews from the elite wine press including a 93 point rating from Wine Spectator Magazine for their 1997 Reserve Carneros Chardonnay.
-Ledson Winery offers a broad spectrum of varietal wines including: Sauvignon Blanc, Chardonnay, Pinot Noir, Sangiovese, Merlot, Cabernet Sauvignon, Cabernet Franc, Zinfandel, Syrah, Petite Sirah, Mourvedre, Primitivo, Barbera, Malbec, Grenache, Meritage, Rosé, Johannisberg Riesling and Madera Port - all available at the winery, at the Ledson Hotel & Harmony Lounge, and at select fine restaurants throughout the country.
+Ledson Winery offers a broad spectrum of varietal wines including: Sauvignon Blanc, Chardonnay, Pinot Noir, Sangiovese, Merlot, Cabernet Sauvignon, Cabernet Franc, Zinfandel, Syrah, Petite Sirah, Mourvedre, Primitivo, Barbera, Malbec, Grenache, Meritage, Rosé, Johannisberg Riesling and Madera Port - all available at the winery, the Ledson Hotel, Centre du Vin, and at select fine restaurants throughout the country.